 Menstore Boutique (8 square Sainte-Croix de la Bretonnerie), at RoB's, online DVD sex videos store, wide range of sexual accessories, BDSM gear, books, magazines, lubes, etc.

 New Millenium (37 rue Jean Pierre Timbaud; place de la Republique), sex shop, DVD videos, books, fetish toys, gear, clothing.
+May be closed.

 Rex Fetish (42 rue de Poitou), serious fetish, leather and latex gear, body enhancements, accessories; DVD videos.

-RoB Paris (8 square Sainte-Croix de la Bretonnerie), leather/fetish rubber, gear/attire, BDSM boots and accessories, toys, DVD videos; the other famous Amsterdam retailer.
+RoB Paris (8 square Sainte-Croix de la Bretonnerie), leather/fetish rubber, gear/attire, BDSM boots and accessories, toys, DVD videos; the famous Amsterdam retailer.

 Gelati d'Alberto (12 rue des Lombards; Beaubourg), artisan Italian sorbets & crèmes glacées.